-&lt;sup>13 Lesley Johnson points out that much work remains to be done on the historical contexts in which the Brut was produced and received, and she calls for an "analysis of the regional significance of its production," of which this essay can form only a small part.
-See Johnson, "Reading the Past," p.
-143.
+13 Lesley Johnson points out that much work remains to be done on the historical contexts in which the Brut was produced and received, and she calls for an "analysis of the regional significance of its production," of which this essay can form only a small part.
+See Johnson, "Reading the Past," 143.

-&lt;sup>14 See Ernest Gellner, Nations and Nationalism (Ithaca, NY: Cornell University Press, 1983), p.
-10.
+14 See Ernest Gellner, Nations and Nationalism (Ithaca: Cornell University Press, 1983), 10.

-&lt;sup>15 Donoghue, "La3amon's Ambivalence," pp. 555-556.
+15 Donoghue, "Lazamon's Ambivalence," 555-56.

-&lt;sup>16 Warren, p.
-89. Note that a region can be a geographical entity, a political entity, or both.
-When La3amon says that he travelled "wide 3ond þas leode," it is not entirely clear whether this extends beyond the confines of Worcestershire; see Le Saux, La3amon's Brut: The Poem and its Sources, p.
-15. See also Tatlock, The Legendary History of Britain, pp. 500-502.
+16 Warren, History on the Edge, 89.
+Note that a region can be a geographical entity, a political entity, or both.
+When La3amon says that he travelled "wide 30nd þas leode," it is not entirely clear whether this extends beyond the confines of Worcestershire; see Le Saux, La3amon's Brut, 15, and Tatlock, Legendary History, 500-502.